 The Client is an industry-leading global media company known for its premier print, digital and video brands.

-With a corporate mandate to reduce its Back Office Shared Service Center by one-third, client needed to focus their key people on performing higher value strategic work while identifying, redefining and restructuring transactional roles at the lowest possible cost.
+With a corporate mandate to reduce its Back Office Shared Service Center by one-third, the client needed to focus their key people on performing higher value strategic work while identifying, redefining and restructuring transactional roles at the lowest possible cost.

-The Client was seeking a collaborative business partner that could help strategize, architect and efficiently and seamlessly support the implementation of its business transformation agenda.
+The Client was seeking a collaborative business partner that could help strategize, architect, and efficiently and seamlessly support the implementation of its business transformation agenda.

 The Client’s back office operations included more than 150 people in a U.S.-based SSC, supporting a full range of functions for multiple divisions, including Finance and Accounting, Order Processing, Billing, Editorial Accounting, Credit and Collections, Accounts Payable, TE Processing, Customer Service and Payroll.